jluby127/jluby127.github.io/research.md

-Previously, as an undergraduate at Vanderbilt, I worked with Prof. Keivan Stassun and (now postdoc at Harvard CFA) Dr. Joseph Rodriguez on double M dwarf eclipsing binaries. we discovered and characterized the second brightest known of these such systems.
+Previously, as an undergraduate at Vanderbilt, I worked with Prof. Keivan Stassun and (now postdoc at Harvard CFA) Dr. Joseph Rodriguez on double M dwarf eclipsing binaries.
+We discovered and characterized the second brightest known of these such systems.

 <img align="middle" src= "./keltks20.png" width="600" height="500">